ajwdewit/pcse/doc/installing.rst

 Now we will use a Conda environment file to recreate the python environment that we use to develop and run PCSE.
-First you should download the conda environment file which comes in two flavours, an environment for running PCSE  on python 3 (:download:`downloads/py3_pcse.yml`) and one for python 2 (:download:`downloads/py3_pcse.yml`).
+First you should download the conda environment file which comes in two flavours, an environment for running PCSE  on python 3 (:download:`downloads/py3_pcse.yml`) and one for python 2 (:download:`downloads/py2_pcse.yml`).
 Both environments include the Jupyter notebook and IPython which are needed for running the `getting started` section and the example notebooks.
 Save the environment file on a temporary location such as ``d:\temp\make_env\``.
-We will now create a dedicated virtual environment using the command ``conda env create`` and tell conda to use the environment file with the option ``-f p3_pcse.yml`` as show below:
+We will now create a dedicated virtual environment using the command ``conda env create`` and tell conda to use the environment file for python3 with the option ``-f p3_pcse.yml`` as show below:

 .. code-block:: doscon